 Badminton Shoes Price in Pakistan

-Badminton requires fast lateral movement, explosive lunges, and sudden stops.
-Court shoes designed for badminton provide the lateral torsional stiffness, non-marking gum rubber outsoles, and reinforced toe-caps that general running shoes cannot.
-Playing in running shoes long-term increases your risk of ankle rolling and knee strain.
+Badminton involves fast lateral movement, explosive lunges, and sudden stops.
+Shoes designed for it provide lateral torsional stiffness, non-marking gum rubber outsoles, and reinforced toe-caps.
+Running shoes give you none of these.
+Playing in them long-term increases ankle and knee strain — not because badminton is dangerous, but because you’re moving sideways constantly in shoes built only for forward motion.

-In Pakistan, badminton shoe availability has improved significantly with online retailers.
-Current price ranges from verified sources:
+Availability has improved significantly through online retailers.
+Current price ranges:

-Apollo Sports specifically recommends Yonex Power Cushion shoes for superior comfort and shock absorption on hard court surfaces.
+Apollo Sports specifically recommends Yonex Power Cushion for shock absorption on hard court surfaces.
 For most club players in Pakistan, the Rs.
 8,000 – Rs.
-15,000 bracket from Kumpoo or Yonex’s mid-range provides the right balance of support and price.
+15,000 bracket from Kumpoo or Yonex’s mid-range hits the right balance.

 Strings, Grip, and Bag Prices